 Whether this deficit stems from public savings deficit or private sector savings deficit, the financing of this debt through borrowing is legitimized in today's economies as long as the debt service is sustainable.
 Since a public savings deficit means a budget deficit, or in other words the difference between public revenue and public expense, the concept of budget deficit sustainability is sometimes used in the literature instead of fiscal sustainability (Karatay Gögül, 2016, p.
 90).
 However, following the privatization practices in emerging economies, public sector involvement in the economy decreased as private sector investment percentages in manufacturing and services increased.
 In these countries, the financing needed for new investments of the private sector is financed with internal borrowing and/or external borrowing.
 Therefore, private sector borrowing is as important as public borrowing for the concept of sustainability.
-Importing public budget deficit stock in the provision of internal funds may negatively affect the investments of the private sector to use more external sources of loans.
+Importing public budget deficit stock in the provision of internal funds may negatively affect the investments of the private sector by restricting internal fund provision.
+This situation, which is known as "crowding out," may lead the private sector to use more external sources of loans.
 Savings deficits in emerging economies make it difficult to provide resources.
 Furthermore, problems of high inflation in these economies cause an increase in interest rates.
 Access to low-cost external sources is important.
 Therefore, both the public sector and the private sector seek external resources.